 Part 2: How to install an OTA system update

 If you have followed the steps above, you will be able to install OTA updates.
-When a system update notification appears, you will need to first restore your stock boot and recovery.
-After you have restored your stock boot and recovery images, the OTA will install correctly (assuming you have not modified anything else on your device)
+When a system update notification appears, you will need to first restore your stock boot image.
+After you have restored your stock boot image, on most devices, the OTA will install correctly (assuming you have not modified anything else on your device)

 3. Reboot to Android

 4. Install the OTA.
 Let it fully complete and ensure everything installed correctly.

 5. You will need to install Magisk and ElementalX again